Homotopy theory of symmetric powers: Examples of model categories

 \subsection{Simplicial presheaves}

-A more general example than simplicial sets is the category of simplicial presheaves on some site~$S$.
+A more general example is the category $\sPSh(S)=\Fun(S^\op,\sSet)$ of simplicial presheaves on some site~$S$.
 The \emph{projective model structure} on this category is transferred from the Quillen model structure on $\sSet$ along

 It is pretty small by \ref{prop--transfer.basic}\refit{transfer.pretty.small} and left proper by \ref{prop--transfer.basic}\refit{transfer.left.proper}.
-The monoid axiom, h-monoidality, flatness, and symmetric h-monoidality follow from the corresponding properties of the injective model structure by \refle{easy}.
-Alternatively, even though \refeq{transfer.presheaf} is not a Hopf adjunction, the arguments of \refpr{transfer.monoidal} can be generalized to \refeq{transfer.presheaf}.
+The monoid axiom, h- 0pt monoidality, flatness, and symmetric h-monoidality follow from the corresponding properties of the injective model structure (note that the class of h-cofibrations only depends on the weak equivalences).
+Alternatively, even though \refeq{transfer.presheaf}~is not a Hopf adjunction, the arguments of \refpr{transfer.monoidal} can be generalized to~\refeq{transfer.presheaf}.
 The projective model structure is not in general symmetroidal (for $X \in S$, $(X^n)_{\Sigma_n}$ is in general not projectively cofibrant).

 In the \emph{injective model structure} on $\sPSh(S)$, weak equivalences and cofibrations are checked pointwise.
 It is combinatorial \cite[Proposition~A.2.8.2]{Lurie:HTT} and therefore tractable.
-It is pretty small (as the second model structure in \refde{pretty.small}, take the projective structure), left proper, h-monoidal and flat (\refle{all.objects.cofibrant}).
+It is pretty small (as the second model structure in \refde{pretty.small}, take the projective structure).
+Since all objects are cofibrant, it is left proper, h-monoidal and flat.
 The symmetric monoidality, symmetric h-monoidality and symmetroidality (with respect to injective cofibrations $\Y_n = \cof_{\Sigma_n^\inje \sPSh(S)}$) follows from the one of $\sSet$.

-There are various \emph{intermediate model structures} on $\sPSh(S)$, such as Isaksen's flasque model structure~\cite{Isaksen:Flasque}.
+There are various \emph{intermediate model structures} on $\sPSh(S)$ (see \cite{Jardine:Intermediate}), such as Isaksen's flasque model structure~\cite{Isaksen:Flasque}.
 They also have pointwise weak equivalences but other choices of cofibrations which lie between projective and injective cofibrations.
 For such intermediate model structures, monoidality, h-monoidality, symmetric h-monoidality, symmetroidality, the monoid axiom, and flatness follow from the injective case and pretty smallness follows from the projective case.